ProtopiaTech/workshop-apim-en/apimanagement-1.md

 Once the service has been provisioned, there will be:

 - Publisher Administration - this is now located in the Azure Management Portal
-  - There is the older Publisher portal -  this will eventually be deprecated
+  - ( the older Publisher portal has now been deprecated )
 - Developer portal
 - Gateway

-The links to the two standalone portals are at the top of the Overview blade.
+The link to the developer portal is at the top of the Overview blade.

 ![](Images/APIMOverviewBlade.png)